 It’s much easier to manage one pension than half a dozen.
 Rather than have to check values with a number of pension providers and schemes, you only have to deal with one.

 2. Greater control

-As with most investments, the value of pensions can go down as well as up, so you can get back less than has been paid in.
+You should bear in mind though, that whatever investments you choose, the value of pensions can go down as well as up, so you could get back less than has been paid in.

 3. One big pot

 Pensions aren’t something many people get too excited about (well, except for us).
 But they can become a lot more interesting when you’ve got one big pot of money instead of lots of little ones.
 Once your pension pot is as big as (or bigger than) your annual salary, for example, it could suddenly seem worth paying a lot more attention.